Information for students

 Computing facilities for UTS: Education students

-Education caters for a range of educational practitioners' professional development needs, from primary through to adult workplace teaching and learning and TESOL.
+Education caters for a range of educational practitioners' professional development needs, from secondary through to adult workplace teaching and learning and TESOL.
 Undergraduate and postgraduate courses across these areas provide a rich teaching and learning environment, combining theory and practice with unique opportunities to discover more about learning in a variety of contexts – in schools, vocational colleges, corporations and learning centres in Australia and overseas.

 Education recognises both formal and informal prior learning.
 For more information consult the faculty's policy on recognition of prior learning.

 As part of Education's equity plan, an academic liaison officer is available to help students with physical, psychiatric and medical issues and other special needs.
 The liaison officers negotiate with lecturers on students' behalf for any reasonable adjustments required to ensure equity of educational opportunity.
 This may include provision of signers, notetakers, extensions of time, alternative assessment tasks and special exam conditions.

 Education has a digital media learning space in Building 10 (CB10).
 This facility incorporates leading-edge concepts in educational design and technology.
 The computer facility provides powerful Macintosh computers with a suite of common up-to-date software installed for document production, web authoring, video and image editing, internet and email access.
 They are compatible with a range of foreign language fonts.
 Printing and scanning facilities are also available for students.
 Education students have access to these facilities when classes are not in progress.